jungjae01eng/BostonU-ENGEK301_Mechanics/README.md

 ```

 ### 3. Buckling Load Analysis with Linear Fit
-The second plot also shows the relationship between strip length and critical buckling load, but this time it adds a linear regression line fitted to the mean values and includes error bars to show the standard deviation of the measurements.
+The third figure also shows the relationship between strip length and critical buckling load, but this time it adds a linear regression line fitted to the mean values and includes error bars to show the standard deviation of the measurements.

 ![buckling_analysis_2](assets/buckling_analysis_2.png)